ChloeZhu1/ChloeZhu1.github.io/_pages/physics-and-engineering-research.md

 The project emphasizes:

-* data preprocessing and construction of a user–item rating matrix,
+* Data preprocessing and construction of a user–item rating matrix,
-* algorithmic reasoning behind recommendation logic,
+* Algorithmic reasoning behind recommendation logic,
-* practical deployment through a simple graphical user interface.
+* Practical deployment through a simple graphical user interface.

 Overall, it serves as an applied introduction to machine learning for preference prediction, combining data analysis, algorithm design, and user-facing implementation.